TEACHING CONCEPT

 COURSES

-Interdisciplinary MA seminar at the Justus Liebig University Giessen
+Interdisciplinary M.Sc.
+Module at the Justus Liebig University Giessen

 NACHHALTIGKEIT UND DEMOKRATIE / SUSTAINABILITY AND DEMOCRACY